gilad-altshuler/Three_Body_RNN/README.md

 > Note that notebook can be run independently without the reproduction train - data used already located in data/validation directory

 ### Expanding solution space
-To reproduce - run train script with nohup:
+To reproduce - run train script (you can also add nohup):
 ```
 training_scripts/solution_space/run_multiple.sh > ../master_log.txt 2>&1 &
 ```